Glenn Robbins

 Glenn Maxwell Robbins (born 30 December 1957) is an Australian comedian, writer, actor, television and radio presenter.
+He is best known for The Comedy Company, portraying Kel Knight in Kath & Kim and adventurer Russell Coight in All Aussie Adventures.
 Robbins has appeared on The Panel, Thank God You're Here and Have You Been Paying Attention?.

-He is best known for The Comedy Company, portraying Kel Knight in Kath & Kim and adventurer Russell Coight in All Aussie Adventures.
+Early life

 Robbins attended Strathmore High School and graduated in 1975.
 He later studied drama and media at the Melbourne State College and graduated with a Bachelor of Education degree in 1979.
 He first moved into performing in 1981.

 Career

 Television

-Robbins began his acting career in 1984, appearing in two episodes of Prisoner.
+Robbins began his acting career in 1984, appearing in two episodes of Prisoner and one episode of Special Squad.
 In 1985 he appeared on the sketch show The Eleventh Hour.
 He shot to fame in 1988 when he starred in another sketch show, The Comedy Company, in which one of his characters, "Uncle Arthur", became very popular.
 In 1991 he joined the team of Fast Forward for two seasons.
 Other sketch shows in which he has appeared include Full Frontal (1993), Jimeoin (1994–95) and Something Stupid (1998).

 In 1998, Robbins became a panellist on the weekly television show The Panel.
 This aired on Network Ten.
 The show lasted eight seasons, going into hiatus in 2005.

 Robbins played Australian adventurer Russell Coight in All Aussie Adventures from 2001 until 2002 and again in 2018 on Network Ten, as well as the 2004 telemovie.

 From 2002, he played the role of Kel Knight in the television comedy series Kath & Kim.
 He also appeared in the Da Kath & Kim Code telemovie in 2005.
 The series ended in 2007.
+In 2022, Robbins reprised the role of Kel for a special celebrating the series, it aired on channel 7 with new skits and unseen footage.

 In 2006, Robbins appeared in two episodes of Network Ten's Thank God You're Here.
 He is executive producer of the Network 10 sketch comedy show The Ronnie Johns Half Hour.
 In 2008, he launched a new game show on the Seven Network entitled Out of the Question.
 In 2011 he was the guest on the fourth episode of the comedy program The Joy of Sets on the Nine Network.

 From 2013, Robbins has appeared in the ABC comedy series Upper Middle Bogan as Wayne Wheeler, and has a semi-regular guest spot on Have You Been Paying Attention?.